 6. Move Ahead, Move On, or Move Things Around

-What If You Change Your Mind?
+What If You Change Your Mind About Buying a House?

-Although the laws vary by state on this topic as well, in most instances a buyer is allowed to withdraw an offer right up until the moment the offer is accepted, However, once the offer document is signed by both parties, it’s considered a binding agreement.
+Although the laws vary by state on this topic as well, in most instances a buyer is allowed to withdraw an offer until the moment the offer is accepted, However, once the offer document is signed by both parties, it’s considered a binding agreement.

 Terms, conditions, and state restrictions apply.
-SoFi Home Loans are not available in all states.
+Not all products are available in all states.
 See SoFi.com/eligibility for more information.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.